macOS Mojave full review

 Apple demoed Unity’s Book of the Dead running on a MacBook using a eGPU.
 The point here being that with an eGPU even the least powerful Mac can run a graphically intensive game.

-There is already eGPU support in High Sierra - it arrived in the spring of 2018 as a point update - but in Mojave there will be support for four external eGPUs.
+There was already eGPU support in High Sierra - it arrived in the spring of 2018 as a point update - but in Mojave there will be support for four external eGPUs.

 And, while the move to Mojave will leave some Macs out in the cold, unable to be upgraded, some Macs that would otherwise be incompatible can be made compatible with the addition of an eGPU.